-"We’re as excited as you about the prospect of getting back on the water next year, but we also have to be realistic.
+"We’re as excited as you about the prospect of getting back on the water this year, but we also have to be realistic.

 "These include what a vaccine and/or a robust testing programme might enable us to do; how we could run socially distanced yacht trips and/or outdoor adventure residential weeks; and if regional activity days on the water could bring young people together if can't bring them to us."Read the full blog Find out about the trips

 Don’t!
 Trust us, we won’t do anything that isn’t safe.
-Put safety in our hands, we’ve shown this year that safety is our number one priority for young people.
+Put safety in our hands, we showed last year that safety is our number one priority for young people.
 We’re already hearing from young people and parents/guardians of under 18s who have signed up for 2021 return trips, that they are really looking forward to getting back to the Trust and why.

-It’s vital we start building the picture of how confident young people feel about coming on trips next year.
+It’s vital we can build the picture of how confident young people feel about coming on trips this year.

-To do this Return Trip invites have gone out earlier than usual, at the start of October, and we’re also giving our hospital and charity partners their trip place allocations earlier too.
+To do this Return Trip invites went out earlier than usual, at the start of October, and we’ve also given our hospital and charity partners their trip place allocations earlier too.
 The responses we get to these will indicate what the current appetite for trips is.
 Like everything else, this will be fluid as the first trip isn’t scheduled until June.
-But it needs to start now as it effects all the other plates we have spinning.
+But it needs to start now as it affects all the other plates we have spinning.